abeasock/abeasock.data_products-coursera.github.io/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

 The peer assessed assignment has two parts.
-First, we need to create a Shiny application and deploy it on Rstudio's servers.
+First, we need to create a Shiny application and deploy it on Rstudio's server.
 Second, we should use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about the application.

 Source code for ui.R and server.R files are available on my [GitHub](https://github.com/abeasock/Developing_Data_Products-Coursera)